mlehotay/ier/IER/IER-meaning.md

 ## **3. Unified Experiential Fields as World-Generators**

-Under IER:

-> **Experience is identical to a system operating as a Unified Experiential Field.**
-> *(Spec Principle 1)*

-A UEF is a globally integrated, temporally continuous, self-referential dynamical regime operating under **coherent intrinsic constraint**.
+IER identifies experience with the operation of a physical system as a **Unified Experiential Field**: a globally integrated, temporally continuous dynamical regime operating under coherent intrinsic constraint.

 When such a regime exists, it necessarily imposes:

 * a frame of reference
-* a temporal “now”
+* a temporal present
 * a spatial grammar
-* causal ordering
 * identity-defining salience
+* continuity across change

-Together, these constitute an **experienced world**.
+Together, these generate an **experiential world**.

 This is not metaphorical.
-It is a direct consequence of intrinsic constraint and global integration.
+It follows directly from global integration and intrinsic constraint.

 ---

 ## **4. Experiential Pluralism**

-Because UEFs are **organizational regimes**, not ontological substances:
+Because UEFs are **organizational regimes**, not substances:

 * multiple UEFs can exist simultaneously
 * each sustains its own experiential world